 The lawns can definitely be better maintained as can the displays at the museum.
 The vintage cars on display with Banaras state numbers are asking to be dusted, as are silver Palkhis and grand ornaments of elephants.
 There is a generous display of arms that I usually tend to skip.

 Ramnagar Fort Museum Astrological Clock

-Biggest attraction of the Ramnagar Fort museum is the astrological clock that displays both lunar and solar calendar.
-Besides time, it displays position of sun and moon.
+The biggest attraction of the museum is the astrological clock that displays both lunar and solar calendar.
+Besides time, it displays the position of sun and moon.
 Dates according to both calendars, Zodiac sign, and Navamsha.
 It ticks every second and strikes every hour, half hours and fifteen minutes.
-It is a huge clock that has been set according to the exact latitude, longitude and height of city from sea level.
+It is a huge clock that has been set according to the exact latitude, longitude, and height of city from sea level.
 Being a mechanical clock it needs to be wound once every 8 days.
 We assumed that the clock would have been made somewhere in Europe.

 Made in Varanasi

 But we were delighted to know that it was made by a man called Mulchand in 1872 CE in Varanasi.
 Since then has only once been repaired by another man called Munnilal in 1923 CE.
 Think of the guarantees that come with products of 21st CE.
 My biggest regret is not being allowed to take a picture of the clock.

 Ramnagar is also the venue for Varanasi’s famous month-long Ramlila.
 That used to and in some way continues to happen under the patronage of Kashi Naresh.
 I was told that it is a participatory form of Ramlila, something I wish to see some time in my life.
 The costumes and props used are displayed in the Bharat Kala Bhavan museum.
 There is a Ramlila museum as part of the palace.
 But it was closed when we visited.